fusioncharts/dev_centre_docs/getting-started/jquery/setting-data-source-using-url-in-jquery.md

 ---
-title: Setting Data Source via URL in JQuery | FusionCharts
+title: Setting Data Source via URL in jQuery | FusionCharts
 description: Implement URL-based data sources in jQuery with FusionCharts.
 Streamline data visualization in your web projects.
 Check out our website for more info.
 heading: Setting Data Source Using URL
 ---